marko-js/marko/README.md

 ### Using Browserify

-The `markoify` transform for browserify must be enabled in order to automatically compile and include referenced Raptor Template files.
+The `markoify` transform for browserify must be enabled in order to automatically compile and include referenced Marko template files.

 ```bash
 # Install the markoify plugin from npm: